 Looking back, this decision was one of my favourite moments at Jebsen.
 It also turned out to be a right move.
 In 2016 we were listed among the top 8 in the China sales competition, and went on to be named Dealer of the Year (Central China) and one of the 100 best Porsche Centres worldwide in 2017!

-Currently as Deputy General Manager, I’m in charge of daily sales operations for Porsche.
-I also help our General Manager fulfil KPI for areas including sales performance, aftersales service, finance and insurance services, used cars sales and marketing.
+Previously as Deputy General Manager at Porsche Centre Hangzhou Westlake, I was in charge of daily sales operations for Porsche.
+I also helped our General Manager fulfil KPI for areas including sales performance, aftersales service, finance and insurance services, used cars sales and marketing.
 With each day it is becoming clearer to me that the skills I gained in service have been guiding me to where I am today.

 Take people, for example.
 Army or office, finding the right talent is a leader’s single most important task.
 Three years ago during Jebsen Motors’ sales restructure, I had trouble finding suitable supervisors to join my team.
 I wanted to recruit internally, but this was not much easier: the people I identified had never worked in the frontline, and for a long time they were reluctant.
 They finally agreed after some sustained and insistent persuasion on my part.

 Being a believer that talent is a company’s best asset, I pour my heart into nurturing each team member.
 I enjoy guiding them to grow through mistakes, and I love watching them transform from ordinary to excellent to stellar.
 Our team continued to strengthen, becoming the top Porsche Centre in China and best sales team in 2018, and once again was listed as one of the world’s 100 best Porsche Centres in 2018.